2025 UCI Brain Camp Dates will be announced soon!

 Scholarship Opportunity

 The UCI Center for the Neurobiology of Learning and Memory is thankful for the generous support of the Friends of the CNLM.
-This avid group of supporters has made it possible for the Center to offer need-based scholarships for the 2024 Brain Camp.
-Click here to apply for a scholarship.
+This avid group of supporters has made it possible for the Center to offer need-based scholarships for the 2025 Brain Camp.
+Scholarship applications will open soon.
 Scholarships will be awarded on a rolling basis through May.

 Meet the Brain Camp Team